The most common symptom of oral herpes, caused by the herpes simplex virus, is cold sores.

 - Primary infection: The virus enters your skin or mucous membrane and reproduces.
 During this stage, oral sores and other symptoms, such as fever, may develop.
 However, the virus may not cause any sores and symptoms.
 You may not even know that you have it.
 This is called asymptomatic infection.
 Asymptomatic infections occur twice as often as the disease with symptoms.

 - Latency: From the infected site, the virus moves to a mass of nervous tissue in your spine called the dorsal root ganglion.
 There, the virus reproduces again and becomes inactive.

 - Recurrence: When you experience certain emotional or physical stresses, the virus may reactivate and cause new sores and symptoms.
 One such stress may be a viral illness, such as the common cold, hence the frequently used name of cold sores.

 Oral herpes causes

 Herpes simplex is a DNA virus that causes sores in and around your mouth.
 Two herpes subtypes may cause these sores.

-- Herpes simplex virus type 1, or herpes-1, which causes around 80% of cases of oral herpes infections
+- Herpes simplex virus type 1 (HSV 1) that causes around 80% of cases of oral herpes infections

-- Herpes simplex virus type 2, or herpes-2, which causes the rest.
+- Herpes simplex virus type 2 (HSV 2) that causes the remainder

 Oral herpes symptoms